vbirds/tokoro/readme.md

 **Coroutines can be nested** with co_await.
 So you can reuse some generic coroutines.
 `co_await awkwardHello("you", 1);`

 tokoro also have two helper coroutins: `WaitUntil` and `WaitWhile`.
-They are two contravers coroutines that will keep checking until input lambda turns true.
+They are two contravers coroutines that will keep checking  in every update until input lambda turns true.
 They are very useful when you want wait for some external signals.
 ```cpp
 co_await WaitUntil([&]()->bool{return launchComplete;});
 co_await WaitWhile([&]()->bool{return playingStartCutscene;});